-What Church Was Used In Brooke’s Wedding Scene?
+Church In Brooke’s Wedding

 In American Horror Story 1984, there is a particularly gruesome scene where Brooke is attacked during her wedding ceremony.
 The scene takes place in a church, but the exact location of the church has not been publicly disclosed.

 The producers of American Horror Story often choose to keep the locations used for filming under wraps in order to maintain the mystery and atmosphere of the show.
 However, fans and viewers who recognize certain landmarks or details in the scene may be able to provide tips as to where the scene was filmed.

 It is clear that the production team spared no expense in creating a convincing and terrifying sequence.
 The attention to detail and commitment to realism that American Horror Story is known for is evident in every frame of this chilling scene.
 While the exact location of the church used in Brooke’s wedding scene may remain a mystery, the impact of the scene itself is undeniable.
 Got a Tip?

 4. Donna and Brooke are the final girls.
 Where’s The Home Seen Below?

 In American Horror Story 1984, Donna and Brooke are the last survivors of the horrific events that take place at Camp Redwood.
 In the final scenes of the season, they are seen taking refuge in a secluded house in the woods.
 However, the exact location of this house has not been publicly disclosed.
 Got a Tip?